opensearch-project/opensearch-spark/docs/ppl-lang/functions/ppl-json.md

 **Description**

 `json_append(json_string, array(key1, value1, key2, value2, ...))` appends values to end of an array at key within the json elements.
 Returns the updated json object after appending.
+`json_append` is identical to `json_extend` function except that it does not flatten given arrays before appending them.

 **Argument type:**
 - \<json_string\> must be a JSON_STRING.